The legal situation for buying and selling property

-The presence of Japanese knotweed should be stated in relevant forms before you commit to buy.
-This usually results in your mortgage lender requiring assurances from the seller that the plant will be eradicated, before they agree to lend the necessary funds.
+The presence of Japanese knotweed should be stated in relevant forms before you commit to buying.
+This usually results in your mortgage lender requiring assurances from the seller that the plant will be eradicated before they agree to lend the necessary funds.

-If you believe the plant was present prior to buying and it was not disclosed, then you could be eligible to make a claim.
+If you believe the plant was present prior to buying and it was not disclosed, then you could be eligible to make a Japanese Knotweed claim.

 If the plant spreads from your property

 As soon as you identify Japanese knotweed on your property, you should take measures to manage, and if possible, eradicate the weed.

 If you allow the plant to spread to other properties, you could be liable for a claim to be made against you.

 If the plant spreads to your property from neighbouring land